 What is your favorite class?

 City of Boston is really cool.
-More so than other classes it takes a discussion format, which works, even over Zoom.
-[This year] it's a shame that we don't get to go to places in the city, but we still try to see places over Google Maps.
+More so than other classes it takes a discussion format.
 And I just think it's really cool how we can talk about and explore topics.
 And there isn't one right or wrong answer.

 What's your favorite comfort food?

 Pen; it doesn't smudge or fade away like pencil marks do.